SSH clients will automatically be disconnected from the server after being idle or inactive for a while.

 SSH connection timeout both from the server and client side.

 If you have administrative access to the

-SSH servers, you can configure it so that it will not easily disconnect idle sessions.
-This could be achieved by setting the parameters for
+SSH server, you can configure it so that it will not disconnect idle sessions.
+This could be achieved by setting the appropriate parameters for

 TCPKeepAlive no ClientAliveInterval 30 ClientAliveCountMax 240

 What it basically means is that the server will not send the

 alive packet to check if the client's connection is working, yet will still send the encrypted

 alive message every 30 seconds.
 It will only disconnect after at least 2 hours of inactivity.